 Most often I recommend that my clients write their memoirs rather than their autobiographies.
 It’s more popular and more riveting for the reader.
 However, there are times when a biography or autobiography is a better choice.
 It comes down to preference.

 What are your thoughts?
 Which do you prefer to read?

-If you wish to hire a ghostwriter and wonder what the cost might be, please check out my article on the subject.
+If you wish to hire a ghostwriter and need a little help with the process, please check out my book: Your Guide to Hiring a Ghostwriter.